-RICE (Oryza sativa) is a Gramineae plant very famous for its seeds.
-The rice grain is the second food in the world after wheat, and the first in Asia.
+Rice (Oryza sativa) is a Gramineae plant very famous for its seeds.
+Rice grain is the second food in the world after wheat, and the first in Asia.

 Nations so inhabited as China or India essentially base their feeding

 on this food.
 We can say that half of the world-wide population almost

 Rice is a plant of the family of the wheat or oats that can get to

 reach up to 1.8 ms of height.
 Like them, on the inside, it presents a stem in the form of a hollow cane, except for the knots.
 The leaves are lanceolate, with tapered endings and parallel venation.

 The most significant part are the spikes, formed by a deciduous panicle where the seeds or grains of rice are found.
 They are actually caryopsis with a very high content of starch in the endosperm (white beans) surrounded by a hard clear brown cover, known as rice bran, which is externally protected by a clear andd

 The origin of rice is located in Asia.
 There is evidence of its cultivation in China 7000 years ago,